tushar-badhwar/gtm-agent-user-health-analyzer/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-MIT License - Feel free to use and modify for your needs.
+Feel free to use, modify, and distribute this software for any purpose.

 ---